51ngul4r1ty/atoll-mono/docs/ARCHITECTURE.md

 =================

-To allow the app to be used on various devices the Atoll project leverages global CSS classes that include:
+To allow the app to be used on various devices the Atoll project leverages global scope CSS classes that include:
 1. "mobile" when a phone is detected.
 2. "os-*" classes are used to customize the UI for the Electron desktop cient app.

+> **NOTE**: You can see examples of this in App.module.css.